Updated on 06/01/2023. This document is intended to support Ubuntu server administrators and aims to help you manage your network using the terminal.

 Insert the nameservers IP addresses to the netplan configuration file, in order to configure the resolver,.
 To match your network domain names, you can also include a DNS search-lists optional suffix.
 The file obtained should look like the output below :

-In multiple scenarios, Bridging multiple interfaces is an advanced configuration which is very useful.
-One scenario would be to configure a bridge with multiple network interfaces.
-Then in order to filter the traffic between two network segments, a firewall is used.
-Another example use case would be to use bridge on a 1-interface system in order to enable VMs to access the outside world or network directly.
+Bridging multiple interfaces can be a useful advanced configuration in a variety of situations.
+One example is setting up a bridge with multiple network interfaces to filter traffic between two network segments with a firewall.
+Another use case could be on a system with a single interface, where a bridge is used to allow VMs to directly access the external network..
 Here is an example of the latter use case :